nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "Send for the police."

 "I probably shall.
 But not just yet.
-Would you glance care- fully out of the window, Watson, and see if anyone is hanging about in the street?"
+Would you glance carefully out of the window, Watson, and see if anyone is hanging about in the street?"

 Watson looked warily round the edge of the curtain.